-There are four critical elements that go into making every Kingdom Hearts game: cameos from recognizable Disney characters, an overly complicated plot revolving around “light” and “darkness”, an infinite supply of anime hair, and various key-shaped weapons with unique attributes.
+There are four crucial elements that go into the process making every Kingdom Hearts game: cameos from recognizable Disney characters, an overly complicated plot revolving around “light” and “darkness”, an infinite supply of anime hair, and various key-shaped weapons with unique attributes.
 Of course, we’re only poking fun at the series’ notoriously convoluted narrative which sometimes manages to get in the way of an otherwise enjoyable action RPG.

 We’ll be updating this list in the future following any new KH releases, so make sure to check back.
 And if you’d like to receive more gaming recommendations, consider reading through our other curated lists:

 At the very start of the series, we have the first entry, Kingdom Hearts, which released for the PlayStation 2 in the early 2000s and sought to blend the worlds of Final Fantasy and Disney for a thematically dark action RPG with some surprisingly mature undertones.
 The game was praised for its art direction and the cinematic presentation of its cutscene animations, which was truly impressive at the time.